GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 Put your results (both classified images and your code, remember to use the course setup!) in a `Rmarkdown` file and convert it to a PDF document.
 If there were problems or ambiguities during the implementation, please document them in a comprehensible way.

-Please upload this pdf to ILIAS.
+Please upload this PDF file to ILIAS.
+Recommended deadline November 10.

 Hint: If you need help with Rmarkdown have a look at[R Markdown Quick Tour ](https://rmarkdown.rstudio.com/authoring_quick_tour.html)